A heart attack happens when there is a loss of blood supply to part of the heart muscle. It often results from a blockage in a nearby artery.

 - family history

-They will also need to carry out tests, which include:
+They will also need to

 - imaging tests, such as X-rays, CT scans, and echocardiograms